-If you’re treating employee offboarding as an afterthought, you’re most likely definitely hurting your employer branding efforts.
+If you’re treating employee offboarding as an afterthought, you’re most likely hurting your employer branding efforts.

-Employee offboarding is a process during which an employee exits an organisation.
+Employee offboarding is a process during which an employee exits an organization.
 It’s everything that goes (or doesn’t go) into their official departure from their role.

-Now, if you don’t have a formalised employee offboarding process, you might be under the impression that you ‘don’t actually do offboarding’.
+Now, if you don’t have a formalized employee offboarding process, you might be under the impression that you ‘don’t actually do offboarding.’

 That’s not true.